Upper School Creative Arts

 Select Mixed Chorus (Menlo Choraliers)

 The Menlo Choraliers is a non-auditioned group open to men and women in grades 9-12.
 It is a great place to form new friendships, participate in fun activities, and sing fabulous music!
-Students assist with choosing and rehearsing songs, and also help come up with ideas for social activities throughout the year.
-Our singers perform in many exciting concerts and are encouraged to participate in the yearly spring choral tour.
-(Past tour destinations have included Europe, South America, Canada, Cuba New Zealand, and even Disneyland.)
+Students assist with choosing and rehearsing songs during our spring semester, and also help come up with ideas for social activities.
+Singers are exposed to a wide variety of music from different genres.
+Our singers perform in many exciting concerts throughout the year.
+Every few years, the choral program travels so that we can connect with cultures outside our own.
+(Past tour destinations have included Europe, South America, Canada, Cuba, New Zealand, and even Disneyland.)
 Come sing with us!

 Chamber Choir (Knights & Knightingales)

 Chamber Singers (Knights and Knightingales) gives Menlo students the chance to experience the joy of singing in a small auditioned ensemble.
 This course is open to sophomores, juniors and seniors, and is comprised of 12 -16 voices.
 It is a great place to form new friendships while experiencing the fun of choral performance.
 There are also opportunities to participate in choral festivals and competitions during the year.
 Students also help generate ideas for social activities and community performances.
-Our singers perform in several exciting concerts and are encouraged to participate in the yearly spring choral tour.
-(Past tour destinations have included Europe, South America, Canada, Cuba New Zealand, and even Disneyland.)
+Our singers perform in many exciting concerts throughout the year.
+Every few years, the choral program travels so that we can connect with cultures outside our own.
+(Past tour destinations have included Europe, South America, Canada, Cuba, New Zealand, and even Disneyland.)
 Come sing with us!

 Prerequisite: Complete any level of chorus or pass an audition with Ms. Linford.